Blue Badge Scheme in Midlothian

 The doctor will decide to accept or reject the application.
 You will be notified of the result by the Travel Team by email, phone or letter.
 If your application is accepted, you will need to make arrangements to pay the £20 Blue Badge fee.
 If the application is rejected, you will be advised of the appeal procedure if you are unhappy with the outcome.

-A pilot scheme that ran from April 2016 to March 2017 for those with a Mental Disorder or Cognitive Impairment has been extended to the end of September 2017.
+A pilot scheme that ran from April 2016 to December 2017 for those with a Mental Disorder or Cognitive Impairment it has now been made permanent.
 The Scottish Government has introduced additional eligibilities to the Blue Badge scheme.
 Dedicated paper forms BB 003 for the pilot scheme [updated from 1 April 2017] are available at all Midlothian libraries, main Council offices, health centres at Pathhead and Penicuik, the Midlothian Community Hospital and the Rosewell Development Trust.
-Transport Scotland will report to ministers late summer 2017 and a decision is then expected as to whether the extra eligibilities will become permanent, or the pilot scheme discontinued.

-Completed forms should be sent to the Travel Team at:
+Completed forms should be posted to the Travel Team at:

 Midlothian Council Travel Team